 When the Employer logs into My Direct Care and selects eTime Sheet from the top menu, the time sheet calendar will open and display shifts the Employee has submitted for approval (Figure 12).
 If the Participant (Employer) has more than one Employee, they will need to select the correct Employee from the dropdown above the calendar.
 The Employer must review all entries and verify the times are correct.
-Each shift (blue rectangle) needs to be selected with the green check mark ☑ for an action to be applied (approve or not approve the shift).
+Each shift (blue rectangle) needs to be selected with the green check mark $\checkmark$ for an action to be applied (approve or not approve the shift).
 By default, all shifts will be selected, as shown in Figure 12.
 To approve selected time entries, click on the "Approve time entries" button above the calendar.
 A "Time Approval Verification" window will appear, asking you to verify that the time entries are correct.
-Click the "OK" button to complete the approval process.
+Click the "OK" button to complete the approval

-The green colored "C" payroll status icon will now appear in each blue shift rectangle, indicating the shift was approved by the "client" (Employer).
+The green colored "C" payroll status icon indicating the shift was approved by the "client" (Employer).